jutkko/zfaff/stocks/tsla.md

 [Monro Live](https://www.youtube.com/c/MunroLive)

 ## Steven Mark Ryan
-On of my most watched channel.
+One of my most watched channel.
 Very strange but eye catching colour scheme for his video covers.
 I first came across Steven Mark Ryan when trying to find out if Tesla was a legit company.
 If you want to understand what he's saying, you might need to first watch some of the very old videos of his.
 I recommend to watch